 Anyone entering church premises for the purposes of carrying out work, other than voluntary workers, will be regarded as a contractor.
-All contractors, including the self-employed must: Ideally contractors must be either CHAS trained or something similar.
+All contractors, including the self-employed must:

-17.1 Have their own health and safety policy (where required by law) and be able to provide a copy of it.
-Also a method statement, Risk assessments.
-Contractors must have appropriate PPE.
-(Personal Protective Equipment)

-17.2 Produce evidence that they have appropriate Public and Employer's Liability insurance in place.
-A record of this evidence will be maintained by the Churchwardens for a minimum of six years.

-17.3 Comply with all of the requirements of this health and safety policy and co-operate with the church officials in providing a safe place of work and a safe system of operation.
+- 17.1 Have their own health and safety policy (where required by law) and be able to provide a copy of it. - 17.2 Produce evidence that they have appropriate Public and Employer's Liability insurance in place.
+A record of this evidence will be maintained by the Sec to the PCC for a minimum of six years. - 17.3 Comply with all of the requirements of this health and safety policy and co-operate with the church officials in providing a safe place of work and a safe system of operation.

-17.4 Where plant and machinery is brought onto the church premises by contractors, they must be able to show where necessary that the equipment has been inspected and tested to ensure its safe operation.
-People using it are suitably qualified.

-17.5 Contractors may only use sub-contractors or persons other than their own direct employees with the express permission of the church officials.
-However responsibility will remain with the contractors.

-17.6 All contractors will be given detailed instructions regarding the areas where they are permitted to work and they are authorised to undertake.
-This 'permit to work' will also specify any safety precautions they must undertake.
-Permit to work will only be valid for the period of work and signed by a responsible person.

-17.7 Construction Design and Management Regulations.
+- 17.4 Where plant and machinery is brought onto the church premises by contractors, they must be able to show where necessary that the equipment has been inspected and tested to ensure its safe operation. - 17.5 Contractors may only use sub-contractors or persons other than their own direct employees with the express permission of the church officials.
+However responsibility will remain with the contractors. - 17.6 All contractors will be given detailed instructions regarding the areas where they are permitted to work and they are authorised to undertake.
+This 'permit to work' will also specify any safety precautions they must undertake. - 17.7 Construction Design and Management Regulations.
 All construction work in the UK is subject to these regulations.
 So far as is known, there is no competent person within the church professional or volunteer organisation capable of managing such a project.
 Consequently, the contracted church architect is designated the responsible person for such undertakings.